StarExec/StarExec/command/README.txt

 "id" -Specifies the ID of a primitive, whether that be a space, job, benchmark, etc.

+"includeids" -When downloading a job CSV file, indicates that IDs for job pairs, solvers, configurations, and benchmarks
+			should be included.

 "limit" -When printing primitives to the command line, specifies the maximum number to retrieve and print.

 "link" -When uploading benchmarks with dependencies, indicates that the first directory in the path